 If your son or daughter is applying to medical or dental school, you already know how much is riding on the next twelve months.
 Personal statements, work experience, predicted grades, reference letters — and sitting somewhere near the top of that list is the UCAT, a high-stakes admissions test that most families have never heard of until suddenly it matters enormously.
 Many parents tell us they feel blindsided by it: their child is academically strong, works hard, and yet the UCAT seems to operate by completely different rules.
 That feeling is entirely understandable, and it is exactly why specialist preparation makes such a difference.

 The University Clinical Aptitude Test, known as the UCAT, is a computer-based admissions test used by the majority of UK medical and dental schools to help select candidates.
-It is sat at a Pearson VUE test centre, typically between late July and early October in the year of application.
-The test lasts approximately two hours and is divided into five separately timed subtests, each assessing a different cognitive skill.
+It is sat at a Pearson VUE test centre.
+The 2026 test window runs from 13 July to 24 September 2026, with registration now open.
+The test lasts approximately two hours and is divided into four subtests: three separately timed cognitive sections (Verbal Reasoning, Decision Making, and Quantitative Reasoning) and the Situational Judgement test.
+Note: Abstract Reasoning was removed from the UCAT in 2023 and is no longer part of the exam.

 One important change that many families are not yet aware of: since BMAT was abolished in 2023, Oxford, Cambridge, and Imperial College London all moved to using the UCAT as part of their admissions process.
 This means the UCAT is now effectively the universal gateway test for UK medical school entry, and the competition at every level has intensified as a result.